hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 {% CodePen "https://codepen.io/hexagoncircle/pen/QWMZBve", "38rem" %}

 Overall, I'd consider this a horizontal scroll container.
 Not _really_ a carousel.
 If you're shaking your head, disagree, and have feedback already, I'm looking forward to it!
-For the sake of getting to the real purpose of this article, humor me and read on.
+For the sake of getting to the real purpose of this article, let's read on.

 ## User flow on a keyboard